Law of Demand Definition

 The different limitations and drawbacks of the law of demand in economics include the following:

 - They do not hold true in every situation such as the situation of war, depression, demonstration effect, Giffen paradox, speculation, ignorance effect, and necessities of life. for example, if it is feared by the people of one country that there might be some war in some coming days then in anticipation of war, then they will start buying their required stocks and store them for the use at the time of war even if the prices of those goods keeps on increasing.
-Thus this is the exceptions of the law of demand as even with the increase in prices of the goods, in war situation demand of those goods will not decrease.
+Thus this is the exception of the law of demand as even with the increase in prices of the goods, in war situation demand of those goods will not decrease.

 - There are certain assumptions about the law of demand.
 If any of the assumptions do not hold true then the law of demand will not be applicable in those cases.

-- When there is a lot of change in the quantity demanded with the change in the price then it is called as the elastic demand whereas when there is no much change in the quantity demanded with the change in the prices then it is called as the inelastic demand.
+- When there is a lot of change in the quantity demanded with the change in the price then it is called the elastic demand whereas when there is no much change in the quantity demanded with the change in the prices then it is called the inelastic demand.

-- Along with the exceptions, there are certain assumptions of the law of demand without which concept of law of demand would not hold true.
+- Along with the exceptions, there are certain assumptions of the law of demand without which the concept of law of demand would not hold true.
 These assumptions are

 - No change in consumer’s tastes and preferences.